-The newly illustrated “Blue Book, The Study of the Cocker Spaniel,” is now available for sale.
+The illustrated “Blue Book, The Study of the Cocker Spaniel,” is available for sale.
 This wonderful book, a must for all Cocker Spaniel fanciers, can be ordered from Nancy Gallant.
 Send your check or money order (in U.S. funds only) for $12 (includes shipping and handling) or $14 outside the U.S., made payable to:

 American Spaniel Club, Inc.

 Click here for a list of AKC Approved Cocker Spaniel Judges.

 The Cocker Spaniel is the smallest member of the Sporting Group.
 He has a sturdy, compact body and a cleanly chiseled and refined head, with the overall dog in complete balance and of ideal size.
 He stands well up at the shoulder on straight forelegs with a topline sloping slightly toward strong, moderately bent, muscular quarters.
 He is a dog capable of considerable speed, combined with great endurance.
 Above all, he must be free and merry, sound, well balanced throughout and in action show a keen inclination to work.
 A dog well balanced in all parts is more desirable than a dog with strongly contrasting good points and faults.